nandi-abhishek/CarND-MPC-Project/README.md

 - `cte` : Cross-track error.
 - `epsi` : Orientation error.

-Those values are considered the state of the model.
-In addition to that, `Lf` is the distance between the car of mass and the front wheels (this is provided by Udacity's seed project).
+They comprises the state of the model.
+In addition to that, `Lf` is the distance between the car of center of gravity and the front wheels  and this is provided in the seed project directory.
 The other two values are the model output:

 - `a` : Car's acceleration (throttle).
 - `delta` : Steering angle.